Burkhart Farm

 House Rules

 Quiet time after 10 PM.
 No specific departure time.
 Leave early or sleep in, no rush.
 We appreciate estimated time of arrival (ETA).
 We prefer if guests could arrive before dark, We like to settle down for the evening.
-Smoking is allowed, if you leave No sign behind.
-Pets must be on leash / pick up they’re leaving.
-Sorry no horses.
-(No packages are to be shipped to this address).
+Smoking is allowed, if you leave NO sign behind.
+NOTE: We use mice/rat poison in our buildings/grounds.
+For their safety, please don’t let pets wander on property unsupervised.
+Sorry, no horses.
+No packages are to be shipped to this address.
 Children MUST be supervised.
-In the event of severe weather or highwinds you are welcome to come to the house.
-No generator use at any time.
+In the event of severe weather or highwinds, you are welcome to come to the house.
+Do not use generators at any time.
 We have lots of sites with power.

 Location